 In sum, the advice to the Commission is to aim to maintain 2014 catches for the entire jack mackerel range in the southeast Pacific at or below 440 kt.

+The SC developed a Jack Mackerel advice sheet (Annex 7) based upon paper SC-01-INF-13.

 Figure 2.
 Jack mackerel population trajectories for different multipliers of the estimated 2013 fishing mortality rate under models 4.1 (top; stock recruitment steepness = 0.8, recruitment from 1970-2011) and 4.3 (bottom; steepness = 0.65, recruitment from 2000-2011).
+The horizontal line represents BMSY (provisional target reference point)

-Research to inform the development of a measure for fisheries
+Research to inform the development of a measure for Demersal fisheries

 The SC Chair asked for nominations to chair discussions under the agenda items 8-11, to allow these to proceed in parallel with the jack mackerel stock assessment work.
 Rodolfo Serra of Chile was nominated and accepted as Chair to address these agenda items.